Skip to content

 • Formula: BMR = 370 + (21.6 × Lean Body Mass in kg)

-BMR vs. RMR: What’s the Difference?
+BMR vs. RMR: Know the Difference

-• Sedentary (little to no exercise): BMR × 1.2
+• Sedentary (little exercise): BMR × 1.2

 • Lightly active (light exercise 1-3 days/week): BMR × 1.375